-The Business Council opposes A.997, however, because its impact would extend well beyond its intended purpose, and raises a number of legal and practical concerns.
+The Business Council opposes A.4856, because its impact would extend well beyond its intended purpose, and raises a number of legal and practical concerns.

-a reevaluation was based on ECL or PHL violations.
-This places the burden
+based on ECL or PHL violations.
+This places the burden of defense

 for an assessment change.

-could not brought under this bill in response to actions that occurred before
+under this bill in response to actions that occurred before the state's

-However, persons who take ownership of such sites with "historic"
+of law.
+However, persons who take ownership of such sites with 'historic" contamination

-contamination could still be subject to damage claims under this bill, even
+could still be subject to damage claims under this bill, even though

 cases have been brought for Clean Water Act violations against releases